Eastern Caribbean dollar: Circulation

 Six of the states using the EC$ are independent states: Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
 The other two, Anguilla and Montserrat, are British Overseas Territories.
 These states are all members of the Eastern Caribbean Currency Union.

-The other two associate members of the OECS do not use the Eastern Caribbean dollar as their official currency: the British Virgin Islands and Martinique.
+Other associate members of the OECS do not use the Eastern Caribbean dollar as their official currency: the British Virgin Islands, Guadeloupe and Martinique.
 The British Virgin Islands were always problematic for currency purposes due to their proximity to the Danish West Indies, which became the United States Virgin Islands in 1917.
 Officially, the British Virgin Islands used to use sterling, but in practice the situation was more complicated and involved the circulation of French francs and U.S. dollars.
 In 1951, the British Virgin Islands adopted the British West Indies dollar which at that time operated in conjunction with the sterling coinage, and in 1959 they changed over officially to the U.S. dollar.

-Martinique, as part of France, uses the euro as its currency.
+Guadeloupe and Martinique, as part of France, use the euro as its currency.

 British Guiana and Barbados had previously been members of the Eastern Caribbean Currency Union but withdrew in 1966 and 1972, respectively.
 Trinidad and Tobago had been a member of the earlier British West Indies currency union, but withdrew in 1964.

 The combined population of the EC$ area is about 613,000 (2014 census and estimates), which is comparable to Montenegro or the American capital city of Washington, D.C.
 The combined GDP is 5.46 billion US dollars, which is comparable to Bermuda.

-Queen Elizabeth II appears on the banknotes and also on the obverse of the coins.
-She was the head of state of all the states and territories using the EC$, except for Dominica.
-Dominica is nevertheless a member of the Commonwealth of Nations which recognised Queen Elizabeth II as Head of the Commonwealth.
+The late Queen Elizabeth II appears on the banknotes and also on the obverse of the coins.
+She was the head of state of all the states and territories using the EC$, except for Dominica (which was granted independence from the United Kingdom as a Republic).
+Dominica is nevertheless a member of the Commonwealth of Nations which now recognizes King Charles III as Head of the Commonwealth.